jethron/snowplow-documentation/docs/modeling-your-data/modeling-your-data-with-dbt/reference/snowplow_utils/macros/index.md

     {{return(dbt_utils.log_info("Snowplow: "+incremental_manifest_table|string+" does not exist"))}}
   {%- endif -%}

+  {# Get all models in the manifest and compare to list of models to delete #}
   {%- set models_in_manifest = dbt_utils.get_column_values(table=incremental_manifest_table, column='model') -%}
   {%- set unmatched_models, matched_models = [], [] -%}